10 minute read

 Bird's eye view of overall cluster cost usage

-The view below shows a deployment along with its allocated costs and its resource efficiency score (by comparing idle to used resources), as well as its health score (calculated based on checks conveniently pre-configured based on industry best practices).
+The view below shows a deployment along with its allocated costs by type of resource and its utilization efficiency score (by comparing idle to used resources).

-Cost attribution, efficiency and health report for a particular workload
+Cost attribution and efficiency report for a Kubernetes deployment

 These historical cost measurements can serve as benchmarks for setting initial alerting or budget thresholds.